AlfredMoore/Programming_CheatSheet/README.md

 ```python
 assert a == 9 , 'a must be 9'
 ```
-if a != 9 then assert error of 'a must be 9'
+if a != 9 then assert exception of 'a must be 9'

-Python x Bash
+os
 -----
 ```python
 # os.system()